 Web: www.pupr.edu/orlando

-The Orlando Campus is located on a sixteen acre property in the Northeast area of Orlando, Florida.
-The campus consists of a main building, which houses administrative offices, classrooms, computer labs, engineering lab, electrical engineering lab, science lab, Student Learning Center, student and faculty lounge, indoor basketball court and outdoor athletic field and recreational areas for students.
+The Orlando Campus is located on a sixteen-acre property in the Northeast area of Orlando, Florida.
+The campus consists of a two-story Main Building (M), which houses administrative and faculty offices, classrooms, computer labs, Chemistry Lab, Student Learning Center I and II, student lounge, Tutoring Center, and bathrooms; a three-story Building B which houses engineering and computer labs, Student Success Center, administrative lounge, and bathrooms; an indoor basketball court and outdoor athletic field, gazebo, recreational areas for students, and parking lot.

 From downtown Orlando: